-Forest & Range Evaluation Program Water Quality Monitoring
+Forest and Range Evaluation Program water quality monitoring

 - Are forest practices effective in protecting water quality?

-- Are forest & range practices increasing the risk of drinking water health hazards?
+- Are forest and range practices increasing the risk of drinking water health hazards?

-A suite of indicators are needed to assess the effectiveness of forest practices policy in meeting the government's objectives for water quality, as it pertains to the use of water for human consumption and fish.
-FREP water quality effectiveness evaluation protocol evaluates the propensity of forestry disturbed sites to generate and transport fine sediment to natural water bodies, which include fish streams and (or) drinking water sources.
+The FREP water quality effectiveness evaluation protocol evaluates the likelihood of forestry disturbed sites to generate and transport fine sediment to natural water bodies, which include fish streams and (or) drinking water sources.